mhsdeveloper/psc-full/install/install.md

 	cp /psc/www/html/install/environment.php /psc/www/
 	cp /psc/www/html/install/apikeys.php /psc/www/

-Next, you need to open server-env.php and change a number of the constants that define your setup.
+Next, you need to open server-env.php ( in /psc/www ) and change a number of the constants that define your setup.
 Specifically, you must change these definitions to match your setup:

 	MYSQL_USER, MYSQL_USER_PASSWORD, COOP_LIVE_DOMAIN, COOP_LIVE_IP